vatesfr/xen-orchestra/docs/docs/xo5/backups.md

 In a nutshell this functionality can be seen as _hot copy_, similar to _hot migration_ but the original VM is not deleted.

-### Continuous replication with RAM
+### Incremental replication with RAM {#continuous-replication-with-ram}

 This feature allows you to regularly send a copy of a VM to a target SR. The copied VM will be `Suspended` and ready to be resumed if the original VM encounters issues.
 As the copied VM is `Suspended`, no reboot will be required, resuming it is much faster.

-For instance, if an hourly continuous replication is configured on a VM, if the VM is lost, you can quickly resume a running VM with a memory loss of one hour tops.
+For instance, if an hourly incremental replication is configured on a VM, if the VM is lost, you can quickly resume a running VM with a memory loss of one hour tops.

 :::warning
 In order to use this functionality, the CPU of the host the VM is restored on should be the same or more recent than the CPU of the host the VM was originally running on.